amilth/minesweeper/README.md

 # Minesweeper

-Creating minesweeper as a learning experience.
+Creating a minesweeper game as a learning experience.